Sudharshan-3904/DataConverterApp/ReadMe.md

    - Time
 4. In each section, select the unit to convert from and to using the dropdown menus.
 5. Click on the "Convert" button to get the result.

-## Contributing

-If you'd like to contribute to this project or make any changes, please feel free to create a pull request.

-Note: Make sure to test your changes thoroughly before submitting them for review.

 ## License